2025 Preakness Stakes betting guide and tips

 Preakness Stakes special traditions

 Many traditions surround the Preakness Stakes.
-One of them includes singing Maryland’s official state song “Maryland, My Maryland,” since Baltimore hosts the race.
+One of them includes singing the state’s official state song, “Maryland, My Maryland.”

 Should the same horse win the Kentucky Derby, the Preakness, and the Belmont Stakes, the winner can claim the Triple Crown title.